KGore12/matplotlib-challenge/README.md

 (2)  Of the 4 treatments analyzed, the average tumor volume increased over time with the drugs Ceftamin and Infubinol.

-(3)  Capomulin showed the strong results in improving tumor volume but Ramicane was the best for the timeframe in the data.
+(3)  Capomulin showed the strong results in improving tumor volume but Ramicane was the best for the timeframe in the data,of the 4 treatments analyzed.